Kuenaimaku/lancer-briefings/README.md

 ## Usage within FoundryVTT

 install the [Inline Webviewer](https://foundryvtt.com/packages/inlinewebviewer) module and use the new button to send websites to your players - namely this one.
+Best viewed at 1920x1080.